-The following Corporate Crime guidance note Produced in partnership with Paul Renteurs of 2 Hare Court provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Paul Renteurs of 2 Hare Court provides comprehensive and up to date legal information covering:

 The Investigating Committee, the Competence and Conduct Committee, and the Health Committee each have the power to impose interim orders.
 These are orders which take effect either before a final decision is made in relation to an allegation or pending an appeal against such a final decision.